 We resupplied, then followed the dudes to Patsy’s Diner where I watched people eat amazingly large and messy plates of food.
 I had zero appetite and still felt generally terrible so I did not partake.
 At 3pm Spice and I walked outside to try to catch a ride back to Cumbres, wondering where the day had gone.

 Lots of cars.
 No ride.
 A lot of thumbs ups, waves, and awkward smiles.
 Close to an hour later, Ralph, a local trail angel did pick us up.
-He was on his way to pick up the dudes and some other hikers already and told us to hop in.
+He was already on his way to pick up the dudes and some other hikers and told us to hop in.
 So at 4:30pm, SpiceRack, Crunchberry, Rooster, Artemis, Jake, Amanita, and I were deposited at Cumbres Pass, three miles left in Colorado.
-Well, actually, Spice and I got dropped 1.2 miles down the road to finish the small part of roadwalking we didn’t finish yesterday, but everyone else was still at the pass waiting for us when we got there a half hour later.
+Well, actually, Spice and I got dropped 1.2 miles down the road to finish the small part of roadwalking we didn’t manage yesterday, but everyone else was still at the pass waiting for us when we got there a half hour later.

 Colorado felt like Colorado until the very end.
 Cool and windy.
 Riding a ridge with views on either side.
 Long dry grass, turned golden in the evening light, swayed vigorously in the wind.
 I didn’t have any profound thoughts or emotions.
 Just a bad headache.
 Then we were all there.
 A barbed wire fence ran through a small meadow.
 A post with a NM and CO license plates nailed to it.
 We all sat around, taking photos and making jokes.
 Eating chips.
 It was cold though, and getting dark, so pair by pair, one by one, we shouldered our packs and stepped across the line into New Mexico for real this time.
 One more border to go.